CiscoTestAutomation/genieparser/changelog/undistributed.rst

         * Update regex to support more various output
     * Update ShowEnvironment
         * Update regex to support more various output
+    * Update ShowNveInterfaceDetail
+        * Update regex to support more various output

 * NXOS
     * Updated ShowInterface